nonproftechie/scorekeeper/README.md

 # scorekeeper
-Scorekeeping on your Pebble Time and Pebble Time Round
+Scorekeeping on your Pebble Time